Manoj6153/Ecommerce-Follow-Along/README.md

 # MILESTONE 10:-
 Defined Product data structure(e.g., name, description, price, image URL) and added validation for all input.
 Created POST endpoint and save in MongoDB.

+# MILESTONE 11:-
+Fetch & Display Products
+Created an API endpoint to fetch all products from the database.
+Implemented a frontend function to fetch and display product data dynamically.
+Used useState and useEffect to manage the data lifecycle.